Get insider access

 0.0154

 The Sony X80K has good PQ EOTF tracking.
 Due to its poor contrast, near-blacks are significantly raised, but then the TV follows the PQ EOTF well until it gets close to its peak brightness.
 It then dips below the PQ EOTF target, meaning that the TV is darker than it should be at this juncture.
-The TV clips everything above its peak, resulting in a loss of fine detail.
+The TV does roll-off when it reaches its peak brightness, thus preserving some detail in bright highlights.

 7.3